 This course is a survey of the books of the New Testament with special attention focused on the historical and geographical setting.
 The student should have an understanding of the books of the New Testament and the cultural and historical events associated with these writings.

 Sociology

 Sociology Classes

 SOC 200: Introduction to Sociology

 This course is an introduction to the vocabulary, concepts, and theory of sociological perspectives of human behavior.
-Credits: 3 Prerequisites: As required by program.

 SOC 210: Social Problems